dalanicolai/gnome-tracker-extension/README.md

 yad
 python3
-python gtk+ library (on ubuntu python3-gi)
+python gtk+ library (fedora -> python3-gobject, ubuntu -> python3-gi)

 ## Description

-This extension provides filesystem deep search functionality via gnome tracker or docfetcher (respective keywords: gt and df).
-Additionally it has an option to search using the tracker search command (keyword: ts)
+This extension provides filesystem deep search functionality via gnome tracker or docfetcher (respective keywords: gt and df) and near instant full system file search via the locate command (keyword: lc + 2x g for grep).
+Additionally it has an option to deep search files using the tracker search command which returns text snippets (keyword: ts).
+The output can be opened with your prefered application.

 ## Installation

 Add the plugin via the extension menu in the ulauncher settings using the URL: https://github.com/dalanicolai/gnome-tracker-extension